AzatArslanov/htm.kotlin/README.md

 # Implementation of Hierarchical Temporal Memory
+# (This project was done to better understand the theory of HTM)

 Hierarchical temporal memory (HTM) is a biologically constrained theory of machine intelligence originally described in the 2004 book On Intelligence by Jeff Hawkins with Sandra Blakeslee.
 HTM is based on neuroscience and the physiology and interaction of pyramidal neurons in the neocortex of the human brain.
 The technology has been tested